(Happy Travels & Bon Appétit!)

 Day 1 - Sunday

-We meet in the lobby of the Grand Hotel in Krakow at 10:00 a.m. for a group transfer by luxury mini bus to Hotel Art & Spa in Zakopane, our home for the next four days.
-This spectacular 4-star hotel was once a small palace and now includes a luxurious SPA and swimming pool.
-In addition to its beautiful location, the palace offers traditional Zakopane hospitality.
+We meet in the lobby of the Grand Hotel in Krakow at 10:00 a.m. for a group transfer by mini bus to Hotel Logos in Zakopane, our home for the next four days.
+The hotel located near a pretty park offers Wellness & SPA services and a roof top bar overlooking Giewont peak.
+In addition to its convenient location, the hotel offers traditional Zakopane hospitality.
 On the way to Zakopane, we stop for a sumptuous home-made lunch at an agrotourist farm, Lesniczowka u Zieby, in the village of Dolina Chocholowska where we will sample the famous oscypek cheese and highlander tea – which includes vodka – before we resume our journey to Zakopane.
-After settling into the romantic Hotel Art & Spa, relax in the pool or SPA, or go for a leisurely walk around Zakopane.
-This evening we gather for a festive Welcome Dinner at Hotel Art & Spa restaurant and dine on local specialties.
+After settling into our comfortable hotel, relax or go for a leisurely walk around Zakopane.
+This evening we gather for a festive Welcome Dinner at Hotel Logos restaurant and dine on local specialties.

 Day 2 - Monday